A2U8C/DS164_A2M/README.md

 - The generated pdf for complaints consist of images and information that were uploaded during complaint registration along with the e-signature.
 - Another type of pdf generated is for classifying the type of complaints and displaying all the complaints under different categories.

 ### 4.3.
-Chatbhot:
+In-built chat feature:

 ![Chat](Images/chat.jpeg)

-- The officer can chat with their colleague one on one easily.
+- This application has an in-built chat application for the officers.
+- This feature enables the officer to share information with their fellow officer through chat.

 ### 4.4.
 Andaman and Nicobar Island:
 - It contains all the details about divisions and ranges of Andaman Forest.

 ## 5. Offline Mode
+- This feature is added considering the fact that the officers will not have a continuous internet service in the forest.
-- In case of absence of network connection, the data is stored in the offline database which is synced to the central database when the device is online again.
+- While being offline, the user will have the the privilege of registering a complaint which will be later synced to the central database.

 ## 6. SOS Button (Emergency call button)
 ![alt text](./Images/sos.jpeg)